pablofrioli/MAP5922/README.md

 # fin_ml
-  This package of libraries was developed for the classes of the discipline MAP5922 - Machine Learning Applied to Finance from USP (Universidade de São Paulo), 2023/1st semester cohort.<br>
+  This package of libraries was developed for a project of discipline MAP5922 - Machine Learning Applied to Finance from USP (Universidade de São Paulo), 2023/1st semester cohort.<br>

-  In the fin_ml library, you will find the transformers classes.
-One of the them is in frac_diff_transf, which applies fraction differentiation to series of data organized in a Pandas DataFrame, and can be called as a Pipeline in a ColumnTransformer from sckit-learn.
+  In fin_ml library, you will find the transformers classes.
+One of them is in frac_diff_transf, which applies fraction differentiation to series of data organized in a Pandas DataFrame, and can be called as a Pipeline in a ColumnTransformer from sckit-learn.

 # Installation
-  After downloading the files of this repository to your PC, run the following commands from the folder you have put it in:
+  After downloading the files from this repository to your PC, run the following commands from the folder you have put it in:

 * python setup.py bdist_wheel
 * pip install dist/fin_ml-0.2-py3-none-any.whl